KyleDencker/SI-UCF/Android/2021/Day 5/Recitation/readme.md

 By changing the region of the texture being used by the sprite, we can animate on the fly!

+When you upload a texture to libGDX, you can instead use a spritesheet that contains many smaller images

 sprite.setRegion(xCoord, yCoord, width, height);